callstack/byorg-ai/docs/src/docs/core/performance.md

 ## Measures vs Marks

-This concept comes from [Web Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
-Marks are just named 'sequences' for the performance tool to measure.
-Let's say that you have a tool for your AI, and you'd like to check how it performs.
-Issue might be that it's being triggered multiple times by AI.
-For that reason one mark can be a part of multiple measures.
-Single measure is constructed of two marks: `start` and `end`.

 This concept is inspired by the [Web Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
 Marks are essentially named sequences that the performance tool uses to measure execution time.
 For instance, if you have a tool for your AI and want to evaluate its performance, you might find it triggered multiple times by the AI.
 Therefore, a single mark can be part of multiple measures.
 A measure is constructed using two marks: `start` and `end`.

 :::info